Reporting of Sexual Assault & Sexual Harassment:

 Educational programs to promote awareness of sex offenses include presentations during new student orientation, programming in the residence halls and Greek Affairs.
-There is also a recognized student organization, Students Together Against Rape (STAR) on campus.
 Two University Police Officers are also certified as Rape Aggression Defense (R.A.D.) instructors.
 R.A.D. is a nationally recognized self-defense course for women that teaches practical crime prevention skills.

 The R.A.D course also teaches techniques for avoiding and escaping from potentially dangerous situations.
 The R.A.D. course is offered two times a semester and once during the summer and is open to all female students and employees.
 A similar program is also offered to male students and employees.